-In pitch-tracking mode the frequency can be offset from -40.96 semitones to + 40.96 semitones in steps of 2 cents.
-Press b ↑ and b ↓ simultaneously to reset to 0.
+In pitch or note-tracking mode the frequency can be offset from -40.96 semitones to + 40.96 semitones in steps of 2 cents.
+Press and simultaneously to reset to 0.
 The icon displayed is N or .

-Settings below the minimums stated above cause the LFO to synchronise to the clock source (note that you must use the rotary encoder O to enter this mode).
+In clock-sync mode the LFO synchronises to the clock source.
 See section 17.3 for details on the clock source.
-When set to synchronise to the clock the display will show a metronome indicator and the LFO period value (down to as fast as 32 triplet).
-The icon displayed is in this mode.
+In this mode the display will show a metronome indicator and the LFO period value (down to as fast as 32 triplet).
+The icon displayed is \square in this mode.